 Lapchi Trek Overview

-A trek to give a full experience of this visually extraordinary and geographically isolated area, hugely rich in flora, wildlife, and folklore, yet rarely visited by tourists or scientists.
+Lapchi Trek, a 7-day hiking trip to the hidden world of Lapchi Valley in northern Dolkha bordering Tibet, aims to give a full experience of this visually extraordinary and geographically isolated area, hugely rich in flora, wildlife, and folklore, yet rarely visited by tourists or scientists.
 Lapchi Kang is a small Himalayan range lying like a twisted backbone jammed between the road to Tibet and the huge Himalayan valley of Rowaling Himal.
-It is restricted and tucked away enough to be ignored by the tourists and yet not high enough to entice mountaineers.
+Lapchi Trek is restricted and tucked away enough to be ignored by the tourists, and yet not high enough to entice mountaineers.
 Somewhere in this isolated wilderness, Milarepa, an ancient Tibetan magician, went into retreat, lived in a cave, ate stinging nettles, and slowly turned green!
-The maze of twisted hills, rock spires, and sheer cliffs that make the landscape from Ama Bamare Himal to Lapchi Karhka gives the snow leopard a perfect habitat for survival.
+The maze of twisted hills, rock spires, and sheer cliffs that make up the landscape from Ama Bamare Himal to Lapchi Karhka gives the snow leopard a perfect habitat for survival.
 This trek follows the Tama Khosi river from Jagat to Lamanabagar, where we turn off the main trail and head up through dense bamboo and cloud forest to an isolated pocket of Lapchi Kang under the unclimbed rock spire of Ama Bamare and the awesome rock face of Kookur Raja Darra (King Dog Ridge ).
 This Lapchi Kang Trek is unique!

 The Lapchi trekking trail is located in the Rolwaling region along the border of Nepal and Tibet.
-Lapchi Trek is an opportunity to explore the least visited isolated and exciting secret corners of Nepal.
-Lapchi is a famous pilgrimage of Buddhists where the famous Tibetan Yogi Milarepa lived in Milarepa cave for a long time and died in the Lapchi region.
+Lapchi Kang Milarepa Cave Trek is an opportunity to explore the least visited, isolated, and exciting secret corners of Nepal.
+Lapchi Monastery is a famous pilgrimage of Buddhists where the famous Tibetan Yogi Milarepa lived in Milarepa cave for a long time and died in the Lapchi region.
 Milarepa performed many miracles in Lhapchi and left behind sacred marks such as his footprints.
-Lapchi trekking protected by the Gaurishankar Conservation Area requires a GCA special permit and TIMS for trekking in Lapchi Kang.
+Lapchi trekking, protected by the Gaurishankar Conservation Area, requires a GCA special permit and TIMS for trekking in Lapchi Kang, which is considered a Buddhist Adventure trip to the sacred land of Lapchi.

-Our standard 7 Nights, 8 Days itinerary is for Buddhist pilgrimages and short-time trekkers to Lapchi Valley, which goes straight up and retraces straight back the same way.
-We (Wilderness Excursion) propose a loop route for adventure and wilderness keens that takes.
-Below is an 11-day fully supported camping trek, and the cost is USD 1499 per person on a minimum two-person basis for an inclusive package.
+Our standard 6-night, 7-day itinerary is for Buddhist Pilgrimage groups and on short time visitors to Lapchi Valley.
+The itinerary goes straight up and retraces straight back the same way.
+We (Wilderness Excursion) also propose a different itinerary (a loop route) for adventure and wilderness enthusiasts that takes 11 days.
+Below is an 11-day fully supported camping trek, and the cost will be USD 1499 per person on a minimum two-person basis for an inclusive package fully supported camping trekking trip.

 Day 01: Kathmandu to Lamabagar (1950 m) by bus/jeep.